Rudy Ray Moore: Legacy

 He came to be regarded as a major influence by many later rap stars.
 Snoop Dogg said that "without Rudy Ray Moore, there would be no Snoop Dogg, and that's for real."

 On June 7, 2018, it was announced that Craig Brewer would direct Dolemite Is My Name from a script by Scott Alexander and Larry Karaszewski with Netflix producing and distributing and Eddie Murphy starring as Moore.
 Later that month, the rest of the principal cast was announced.
 In July 2018, Chris Rock and Ron Cephas Jones joined the cast.
 Principal photography began on June 12, 2018.
 In August 2019, the trailer was released.
 The film premiered at the Toronto International Film Festival on September 7, 2019, and received a limited release on October 4, 2019, before digital streaming on October 25, 2019.
+At the 77th Golden Globe Awards, the film was nominated for Best Motion Picture – Musical or Comedy and Murphy was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

 In January 2022, a detailed biography, Thank You for Letting Me Be Myself: The Authorized Biography of Rudy Ray Moore aka Dolemite by Mark Jason Murray, was released.